Clip path

 select-drop-down-arrow

-Costa Rica At a Glance
+Costa Rica at a glance

-• Estimated population: 5,094,118 (2020)
+• Estimated population: 5.17 million

-• Currency: Costa Rican colón (CRC)
+• Currency: Costa Rican Colón & USD

 • Capital: San Jose